 From April to October, enjoy the gardens of the Palace of Versailles differently.

-Musical Fountains Shows: Access to the gardens of the Palace of Versailles with animated water fountains and musical background.
+Musical Fountains Show: Access to the gardens and groves of the Palace of Versailles with the animation of its ponds and fountains against a musical background.

-• Every Saturday and Sunday from April 2 to October 30 (except Sunday May 1).
+- Every Saturday and Sunday from March 30 to October 27.

-Musical Gardens: Access to the gardens of the Palace of Versailles with a background of baroque music.
+*Musical Gardens: Access to the Gardens and groves of the Palace of Versailles against a background of baroque music.

 On the days of the Fountains Shows and Musical Gardens, the access to the gardens is free only for children from 0 to 5 years old.